 Turn yourself not away from three best things: Good Thought, Good Word, and Good Deed.

-(quoted from the Gathas, which are a part of the Avesta)
+All quotes from the Gathas, which are a part of the old Iranian Avesta

 “Zarathustra on the Mountain” by Nicholas Roerich